The Key Role of Volunteers in NJ-ACS

 The North Jersey Section is the largest local section in the nation and we are also the most active.
 We have meetings almost every day of the week from September to June.

 We need volunteers who would have some time to spare to help with publicity.
 If you can’t do this, perhaps you have a spouse who has experience or teenager who is active on the school newspaper.
 For some of the open positions you don’t have to be a chemist, just a good writer or reporter.
-This is going to be important, as we will be doing publicity for MARM 2005.

 Training for all of the positions below will be available.
 We will set up a training meeting for the team and the Assistant Publicity Chair should be available to go to Belmont in May to participate in the ACS Publicity Training.